sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/creating-resources.md

 You can use the SDK to create new resources.

+For example, you can run a script to create a work group, also known as a [governance group](https://documentation.sailpoint.com/saas/help/common/users/governance_groups.html).

-Here is an example create workgroup script from the beta APIs you can copy into your python project to try it out:
+Copy this 'create WorkGroup' script from the beta APIs into your Python project to try it out:

 ```python showLineNumbers
 import sailpoint